 United States Alliance Fire Protection has several LEED Accredited Professionals on staff.

 Though currently LEED awards few points for fire sprinkler systems, we believe this will change as research continues.
 In 2009, Factory Mutual Global published a Research Technical Report, The Influence of Risk Factors on Sustainable Development.
-The outcome of this science has broadened the view of sustainable development and successfully quantified the preemptive contributions of fire sprinklers.
+The outcome of this science has broadened the view of sustainable development and successfully quantified the preemptive contributions of Fire Protection Systems.